CoShare: An Efficient Approach for Redundancy Allocation in NFV: Results and Discussion

 \subsection{Effect of the Threshold}

 CoShare has one algorithmic parameter, the threshold $t_{DI} \in (0,1)$, which is used in (\ref{e_critialset}) to help identify the set of critical nodes due to network structural correlation.
 As can be expected from (\ref{e_critialset}), a higher $t_{DI}$ leads to a smaller set.
 To have a better overview about the effect of the threshold, experiments have also been conducted.
-Figure~\ref{EffectofThreshold} shows the number of backup NF instances instantiated for fulfilling the availability requirement under different threshold values for the case of Rocketfuel topology with 700 flows.
-For the threshold value between 0.2 and 0.9, the same number is found.
-In fact, with a closer look, it has been found that the same set of structurally correlated nodes are resulted from (\ref{e_critialset}) with a threshold value in this range.
-However, when the threshold value is too small, e.g. 0.1, it is observed that all the network nodes are included in the set.
-These indicate that the performance of CoShare is generally robust to the threshold except when a not too small value is given to it.
+Figure~\ref{EffectofThreshold} shows the number of backup NF instances instantiated for fulfilling the availability requirement of 0.99999 under different threshold values for the case of Rocketfuel topology with 700 flows.
+For the threshold value between 0.2 and 0.9, the same number is found. {\em With a closer look, it has been found that the same set of structurally correlated nodes are resulted from (\ref{e_critialset}) with a threshold value in this range, which constitutes the underlying reason for the effect shown by Figure~\ref{EffectofThreshold}.} However, when $t_{DI} \in (0,1)$ is too small, e.g. 0.1, it is observed that all the network nodes are included in the set.
+These indicate that the performance of CoShare is generally robust to the threshold except when a too small value is given.